Private Alternative Educational Loans

 - Defer principal and interest and have the interest capitalized, (added to your principal)

-The minimum payment is $50 per month, but will be adjusted higher depending on amount borrowed.
+There may be a minimum payment per month, but will be adjusted higher depending on amount borrowed.
 Repayment period is up to 15 – 25 years depending upon type of loan and the amount borrowed.

 The interest rates are usually variable and may be based on the Prime rate +/- percentage points or a LIBOR rating +/- percentage points depending on the loan program and the lender.